 Self-management Meeting Update

 Twelve members of the Self-management Forum group attended the workshop run by Chris Bunting on February 22nd referred to above.
 Following the meeting, we now have a clearer picture of the Council's motives for wanting to investigate self-management, the financial constraints in terms of the overall allotment budget and the general approach that they might want to adopt.

 The main achievements of the meeting were that it firmly established a consultation process as regards self-management, that the contracting-out of allotment management has been ruled out for the foreseeable future at least, that any acceptable scheme will be a mixed one allowing sites that are not in a position to take on self-management to remain under their present management arrangements, and that the "status quo" is the default position in the event of a failure to come up with an agreed scheme.
 A fuller report will be included in the Winter 2012 edition of the EAP Newsletter which should be available for circulation sometime next week.

 Posted 24th January, 2013

 The latest EAP newsletter containing reports on the presentations at the EAP-AGM by Cultivate London and by Chris Bunting on the possibilities for Self Management of Ealing Council allotments is now available.
-Go to News/EAP Newsletter or simply click on newsletter.
+Go to News/EAP Newsletter or simply click on spring 2013 newsletter.

 Posted: 27th March, 2013